rgknp/AIDayLabs/lab02.2-building_bots/3_LUIS.md

 **Extra credit (to complete later)**: Create a process for ordering prints with the bot using topics, responses, and models.
 Your bot will need to collect the following information: Photo size (8x10, 5x7, wallet, etc.), number of prints, glossy or matte finish, user's phone number, and user's email.
 The bot will then want to send you a confirmation before submitting the request.

+Get stuck?
+You can find the solution for this lab under [resources/code/Finished-PictureBot-Part3](./resources/code/Finished-PictureBot-Part3).

 ### Continue to [4_Publish_and_Register](./4_Publish_and_Register.md)